What is Numbness?

 Face

-Toothaches and infections can compress the facial nerves and cause numbness in the face and mouth.
+Toothaches and infections can compress the facial nerves and causes face numbness.

-Depending on the findings of a physical exam, your doctor may request additional testing.
-These may include blood tests, electrolyte level tests, thyroid function tests, toxicology tests, vitamin level tests, and nerve conduction studies.
-Your doctor may also order a lumbar puncture (lumbar puncture).
+Based on the physical exam, your doctor may recommend further tests such as blood tests, electrolyte checks, thyroid function tests, toxicology screenings, vitamin assessments, and nerve conduction studies.

-Numbness treatment and tingling depends on the cause of the symptom and will focus on resolving any underlying medical conditions.
+Numbness treatment and tingling depend on the cause of the symptom and will focus on resolving any underlying medical conditions.

 If numbness is in a person's feet and affects their ability to walk, it can help avoid more injury and harm to the feet by wearing well-fitting socks and shoes, particularly while at home.